MbinOrg/mbin/docs/03-contributing/01-getting_started.md

 To save yourself much time setting up a development server, you can use our Docker setup instead of a manual configuration:

-1. Make sure you are currently in your Mbin directory.
+1. Make sure you are currently in the root of your Mbin directory.
 2. Run the auto setup script with `./docker/setup.sh dev localhost` to configure `.env`, `compose.override.yaml`, and `storage/`.
 3. Use `docker build -t mbin -f docker/Dockerfile --target dev .` to build the dev Docker image.
 4. Run `docker compose up` to start the Docker containers.